4 Mental Habits that Steal Happiness

 -you’ll never be able to please everyone, no matter how hard you try

-There are far better and important things to worry about in life, than opinions of other people.
+There are far better and important things to worry about in life, than the opinions of other people.

-One the best ways of conquering that fear of judgment is putting yourself out there.
+One of the best ways of conquering that fear of judgment is putting yourself out there.
 Do things that are out of your comfort zone.
 Make a change if that’s what you think you need.
 Go see a movie by yourself, travel alone.
 Start a blog, find a new hobby- put yourself out there.
 Get comfortable with feeling uncomfortable and be whoever you want to be, not who the world is telling you to be.